Yonava/CoLab/README.md

 ## We Are A Data Parsing and Aggregation Platform:
 - Import and export data without barriers:
   All read and writes operate on a spreadsheet you control using the Google Sheets API

-- No waiting for the database guy:
+- No More Waiting For The Database Guy:
-  Database Management Systems are great for technical experts, but can unfortunately slow down teams by blocking access to their data layer.
-For teams that desire fast iteration, there is CoLab.
-Our software is the bridge between stable software and tangible data.
-By harnessing the power of Google Cloud Platform, no team will have to wait for a database guy.
+  Database Management Systems offer significant benefits for technical experts, yet they can inadvertently impede team efficiency by creating barriers to accessing the data layer.
+At CoLab, we believe in a solution designed for teams seeking rapid iteration.
+We serve as the seamless link between robust software and tangible data.
+Leveraging the capabilities of the Google Cloud Platform, CoLab eliminates the need for teams to wait on a dedicated database specialist.
+Experience the freedom to innovate without the constraints of traditional database management.

-- Keep everyone in the loop:
+- Hastle Free Approvals:
   Seamlessly request manager approval on lab reports using CoLab Approver™ email notifications.

 - Syncing Without Sinking: